-Suggested Objectives Suggested Teaching Strategies Suggested Assessment Strategies Identify forms of Brainstorm words that are associated with exercise.
-Written Assessment Rubric exercise that help us to be healthier. • Each student will create an exercise schedule to keep for five days.
+Suggested Objectives ggested Objectives Suggested Teaching Strategies Identify forms of Brainstorm words that are associated with exercise.
+Written Assessment Rubric exercise that help us to Write these words on the board and sort them into - Appendix A be healthier. categories to include: team exercise individual exercise exercise that costs money exercise that is free • exercise that I can do all my life Each student will create an exercise schedule to keep for five days.
 They will keep track of their exercise using the form provided in Appendix A. Remind students that to be physically fit, they need to exercise four or five times per week for 30-45 minutes.
-Define the responsibility a community has to help its members maintain good health.
-Have students inventory their community to find ways that it helps its members maintain good health (e.g., fitness opportunities, availability of fresh fruits and vegetables, quality air, sidewalks, walking paths).
-Teacher Observation
+Define the responsibility Have students inventory their community to find ways Teacher Observation a community has to help that it helps its members maintain good health (e.g., its members maintain fitness opportunities, availability of fresh fruits and good health. vegetables, quality air, sidewalks, walking paths).

-Suggested Objectives Suggested Teaching Strategies Suggested Assessment Strategies Demonstrate ways to practice helpful behaviors and build health skills.
+Suggested Objectives Suggested Objectives Suggested Teaching Strategies Demonstrate ways to practice helpful behaviors and build health skills.
 Define health skills (life skills).
 These are specific tools and strategies that help a person maintain, protect, and improve all aspects of health.
 Ask the question: "Why is it important to build health skills and practice helpful behaviors?"
 Have students list the current healthy behaviors of their families.
 Have them use the information to design a mobile illustrating healthy behaviors and skills for families.
-Art/Poster Rubric - Appendix A Explain and give examples of the use, misuse, and abuse of substances.
+Explain and give examples of the use, misuse, and abuse of substances.
 Use RAT lesson plans found in Health In Action 1247- 1265 to teach about the use, misuse, and abuse of tobacco.
 All resources for teaching the lessons are provided with the plans.
 Use lesson plan 1166 in Health In Action website entitled Alcohol: Think - Don't Drink to teach the dangers for drinking alcohol.
 Written Test